Free trial

 12. data storage

-12.1 As part of the ongoing use of the software, the Customer has the option of storing data on the data server set up for it by the Provider, which it can access in connection with the use of the software provided.
+12.1 As part of the ongoing use of the software, the Customer has the option of storing data on the client set up for it by the Provider, which it can access in connection with the use of the software provided.
 The Provider shall not be subject to any safekeeping or custody obligations with regard to the data transmitted and processed by the Customer.
 The customer is solely responsible for observing the statutory retention periods.

 13. processing of personal data